 \paragraph{Automatic speech recognition (ASR).} We utilize the test-clean set of LibriSpeech \citep{Librispeech} for English, reporting the Word Error Rate (WER) as the evaluation metric.
 For Chinese, evaluation is conducted on the test set of AISHELL-2 \citep{aishell2}, using the Character Error Rate (CER).
 Both WER and CER assess ASR performance, calculated by comparing the recognized texts with the ground-truth transcripts.

-\paragraph{Text-to-speech (TTS).} To evaluate the TTS abilities, we first prompt \textbf{\names} to generate speech units, which are then converted to speech waveforms by the U2S detokenizer.
+\paragraph{Text-to-speech (TTS).} To evaluate the TTS abilities, we first prompt \textbf{\names} to generate speech units, which are then converted to the speech waveforms by our U2S detokenizer.
 Using the synthesized speech as input, we conduct ASR with Whisper-large-v3 and Paraformer-zh for English and Chinese, respectively, to obtain transcribed texts.
 We then compute the WER and CER between the ground truth texts and the transcribed texts as metrics for TTS.
-The resulting metrics are denoted as TTS-WER and TTS-CER for English and Chines.
+The resulting metrics are denoted as TTS-WER and TTS-CER for English and Chinese.